-Distinguishing this entity from other forms of chronic pancreatitis (such as alcohol-induced) is important as steroid treatment is effective both in reversing morphologic changes but also to return pancreatic function to normal 2.
+Distinguishing this entity from other forms of chronic pancreatitis (such as alcohol-induced) is important as steroid treatment is effective both in reversing morphologic changes and also to return pancreatic function to normal 2.

-The condition is rare, with an exact incidence unknown but with an increasing number of cases reported in the literature 3.
+Autoimmune pancreatitis is rare, with the exact incidence unknown but with an increasing number of cases reported in the literature 3.
 It is thought to account for 5-11% of chronic pancreatitis cases.

-Age of presentation is variable, and there appears to be a male predilection (male to female ratio is 2:1) 3.
+Age of presentation is variable, and there appears to be a male predilection (M:F 2:1) 3.

 Clinical presentation is also variable, including 3,7: